anchat1990/gitpitch/PITCHME.md

 ## Rebase & Merge

 Note:
-Lets find out how to use rebase and merge - what to do, what not to do
+Lets find out how to use rebase and merge

----?image=assets/image/git-push-force.jpg&size=auto 90%

-Note:
-Dont do this.
 ---

 ### Situation after creating the branch